aliclark/the_wooden_sword/The Great Recession and the Crapification of Products.md

 ### Subsequent work

 - A subsequent related essay and term, [Enshittification](https://en.wikipedia.org/wiki/Enshittification), emerged describing specifically digital scenarios of the Crapification of Products.
-It elaborates on the Golden Ticket more in terms of the lifecycle of what I think could be described as "Product-Company as Traded Product", but describes the causes more in terms of market failure than distribution of wealth as in this essay.
+It elaborates on the Golden Ticket more in terms of the lifecycle of what I think could be described as "Product-Company as a Traded Product", but describes the causes more in terms of market failure than distribution of wealth as in this essay.